getsentry/seer/README.md

 You must not commit the raw VCRs to the repo.
 Instead, you must encrypt them using `make vcr-encrypt` and decrypt them using `make vcr-decrypt`.

+If you don't have gpg installed, you can install it using `brew install gnupg`.

 ##### Loading these keys into your GPG keychain from 1Password

 Install the 1Password CLI, and follow the setup instructions for [1Password CLI](https://developer.1password.com/docs/cli/get-started/).